aspatti1257/CellLineAnalyzer/README.md

 Type in the path of your desired folder, which contains `Arguments.txt`, Feature Data, and Output Data

-Your results will be printed in the terminal and saved to either a RandomForestAnalysis.csv file and/or LinearSVMAnalaysis.csv file.
+Your results will be printed in the terminal and saved to either a RandomForestAnalysis.csv file, a LinearSVMAnalaysis.csv, and or a RadialBasisFunctionSVM.csv file.
 These files will be written to the directory from which the program is called.

 Alternatively, you can input the path of your target folder as an argument to the program: